GuYuIMUST/PE-SHGFNet/README.md

 |---|---:|---:|---:|---:|---:|---:|---:|
 | PE-SHGFNet | 0.975 | 0.925 | 0.929 | 0.950 | 0.900 | 0.905 | 0.947 |

-Update these values if the final paper, released split, or checkpoint differs from the current manuscript.

 ### Image branch ablation

 | CasViT | Residual | PTBE | PE-ASPP | AUROC | Accuracy | F1 |